Will India's monetization program ever work? | DW | 06.09.2021

 The Indian government has announced it wants to raise $81 billion (€68.5 billion) by monetizing government-owned assets such as land, roads and stadiums.
 It wants to do this in four years between 2022 and 2025 under the National Monetization Pipeline (NMP) program.

-The main aim behind this is to unlock the value in brownfield projects and bring in the private sector by transferring to them the revenue rights.
+The main aim behind this is to unlock the value in brownfield projects and bring in private-sector actors by transferring the revenue rights to them.
 Brownfield projects mean some work has already been done, so investors won't have to start from scratch.

 The government has made it clear that it will not transfer ownership of the assets to the private players and will be using the funds generated for infrastructure creation across the country.

 Basically, the government is transferring revenue rights to private parties for four years in return for upfront money.
-The government is assuming that the private sector will be able to run and make money out of these projects where the government failed to do.
+The government is assuming that the private sector will be able to run and make money out of these projects where the government failed to do so.

 "It is the government's duty to support enterprises and businesses.
 But it is not essential that it should own and run enterprises," he added.